Align

 For simplicity sake, I will only showcase the usability testing conducted on the customer portal as there are a lot to cover on the business portal.

 I conducted the usability testing among 3 end users on the customer portal by getting our users to think aloud.
 Our success metrics is to get them to complete a task without any help.
 At the end, I would ask questions on what they prefer improve and this is how I was able to gather insights on the users' needs.
-Our users comprises of parents and fitness enthusiasts as I notice that our business users are mainly targeting families and enthusiasts of different age group when organising one time events and workshops.
+Our users comprises of parents and fitness enthusiasts as I notice that our clients are mainly targeting families and enthusiasts of different age group when organising one time events and workshops.

 1. Handover to Developers